naninovel/docs/docs/en/guide/getting-started.md

 ### VCS Setup

-In case you're using a version control system, such as Git, consider ignoring following paths to prevent unnecessary churn:
+If you're using a version control system, such as Git, consider ignoring the following paths to prevent unnecessary churn:

 ::: code-group
 ```asm [.gitignore]